 His undying dedication to understand (all) things is only surpassed by his will to change them for the better.
 He designs user-experiences, creates prototypes, gives lectures and builds installations.
 He bridges the gap between the digital and physical world, using all technology and techniques available.

 Margo is the business manager and business coach as well as the communications advisor.
-From another generation than the young Kosmo and Matthias, she brings along life experience.
+She is the generalist, who can do everything the others do not do.
+She takes care of the finances, the website, helps out in projects when deadlines approach etc. From another generation than the young Kosmo and Matthias, she brings along life experience.

 Traais energy collective